-In Original Sin, Jolie, in true Plutonian fashion, risked all for her lover and their intimacy.
+In Original Sin, Jolie, in true Pluto fashion, risks all for her lover and their intimacy.
 In Gia, she was intensely attached to her female lover.
 Pluto is the planet of deep love and the death that comes with surrender.
 Early in her career, the actress played the Venus rising role of a supermodel who died young in Gia.
 In her youth, she wanted to be a funeral director.
-Pluto sends Jolie to her death.
+Pluto sends Jolie to death’s fun doorstep.
 She even once expressed she didn’t think she’d live very long.

 Let’s dig down to the dirty details.
 Jolie, with all her independence, seems like a magnet for men who want to possess her.
 The Moon-Pluto face-off attracts obsessive lovers, and most importantly, husbands (the Moon stands for home).
 Angelina Jolie has to face obsession from both lover and husband in Original Sin.
-The lover demandingly whispers “Say you’re mine” while the husband, played by Antonio Banderas, passionately declares “I cannot live without you.”
+“Say you’re mine,” her intense lover demands, while the husband, played by Antonio Banderas, passionately declares “I cannot live without you.”
 In real life, she and ex-husband Billy Bob Thornton wore one another’s blood prints.

-It’s getting hot in here!
-The beauty has an intense BDSM relationship with mankind.
-The “man factor” is symbolized by planet Mars, and hers is firing off against Pluto in the bloody sign of Aries.
+It’s gettin’ hot in here!
+The beauty has an intense BDSM relationship with the male factor.
+Masculinity is symbolized by planet Mars, and hers is firing off against Pluto in bloody Aries.
 Aggression and explosive anger from her male lover is a theme in her films.
 In Alexander, she’s the victim of abuse and rape from her husband.
-In Mr. & Mrs. Smith, her partner is trying to blow her up into pieces.
-Her lover cut across her back so she would scream out in pain in Original Sin.
-It’s just another case of filmography matching biography (or your birth chart): Jolie comes from a teenage past as a cutter; the manifest expression of a Mars-Moon hookup opposite Pluto.
+In Mr. & Mrs. Smith, her partner is trying to blow her into pieces.
+Her lover cuts into her back so she screams out in pain in Original Sin.
+It’s just another case of filmography matching biography (or your starz): Jolie comes from a teenage past as a cutter; the expression of a Mars-Moon hookup opposite Pluto.
 For all her otherworldly beauty, male victimization follows the star.
 Her own father cheated on her mother and Jolie has relentlessly denied him in her life.

 From Seductress to Mother

 So how does the star get from seductress to mother?
 In Changeling, she plays the concerned mother with convincing emotion.
-Angelina Jolie is a Cancer rising, sign of the mother, and as an extra boon, Venus, the planet of fertility sits on that point.
-Jupiter, the significator of children touches her motherly planet, he Moon.
+Angelina Jolie is a Cancer rising, sign of the mother, and as an extra boon, Venus, a symbol of fertility sits on that point.
+Jupiter, the significator of children touches her motherly planet, the Moon.
 It’s a triple-star whammy that testifies to the massive family she’s built — later in life.
-Blankly stated — kids, and caretaking are her destiny.
+Blankly stated — kids and caretaking are her destiny.
 And it’s love that paves the way.

-Jolie finds her door of opportunity through Venus the Seductress to what’s represented by Cancer: Motherhood.
+Jolie finds her door of opportunity through Venus the Seductress to what’s represented by Cancer: motherhood.
 Love or hate her going for her desire (code expression for Brad Pitt), it was a destined move meant to usher in her period of motherhood.
-In Original Sin, the Gemini starts out an actor/manipulator to step into the Cancerian role and mask of domestic wife.
-You probably know the rising sign as “the mask you wear,” but it also stands for your highest spiritual attainment.
+In Original Sin, the Gemini starts out an actor/manipulator to step into the Cancer role of domestic wife.
+For the astro-interested, you probably know the rising sign as the mask you wear, but it also stands for your highest attainment.
 Motherhood feels spiritual to Jolie.
-It’s the fertile (no pun) source and positive centering that began with her first adopted child Maddox back when she was dealing with her wilness and drama.
+It’s the fertile (no pun) source and positive centering that began with her first adopted child Maddox back when she was dealing with her wildness and drama.
 “Nothing felt real and honest enough,” she expressed in earnest about her pre-Maddox life.
 “That’s why I put myself in danger.”
 Being a mother made her feel “deep, wonderful emotions.”
 All this spells no more stunts!

 Jolie’s troubled teendom is a well-known part of her persona.
 Her Moon squaring it off with cold planet Saturn underscores childhood depression, a broken home and her estranged father in adulthood.
 The Moon-Pluto link foresaw her mother’s death in 2007, causing her to “reconcile” the square relationship with “Saturn” — her father.
 Jolie likely had difficulty earning her father’s acceptance: Saturn in the first house refers to her mode of being, and Jupiter/Mars flanking the Moon to her edgy and expansive nature.
-Another factor to the actress’s cool regality is that with this aspect, she’ll always keep you at arm’s length.
+Another point for the actress’s cool regality, the presence of Saturn keeps you at arm’s length.
 She’s experienced insecurities and difficulty feeling love.
 But with Jupiter on the Moon, the focus is on humanitarian efforts and making her own family.
 With all her fire energy, this babe is completely hooked into her fertile creativity.

 Mars may be “amping” up Jolie’s feelings, but Jupiter is maxing up her feelings, meaning more drama and more feelings.
 This woman loves expanding her boundaries through her emotions.
 She loves to feel and express them.
-Speaking of the Moon as the mother, you saw the perfect example of this in her role as larger-than-life mother to Alexander the Great in the box office flop Alexander.
+Speakin’ of the Moon as the mother, you saw a bull’s-eye example in her role as larger-than-life mother to Alexander the Great in the box office flop Alexander.
 Jolie was demanding and assertive, in true Aries fashion, pouring her heart out to her golden son.
 (Oh, and she happened to be the sexiest, most provocative “mom” with pet snakes we’ve seen in a big-budget period pic).
 Hollywood’s favorite baddie babe has a big heart.

 As Maleficent hits theaters tomorrow, what do the stars say to expect?
 It’s a vanity project for a star whose “stars” signed her up for the role.

 The trailer points to betrayal.
-Expect the abusive, victimizing man factor I drew out of her roles and her life through the planet Pluto to play out.
-Chiron, symbolizing our wounds, crashes into Jolie’s Venus, so expect love to come with pain.
+Expect the abusive, victimizing man factor I pulled out of her roles and her life through the planet Pluto to play out.
+Chiron, symbolizing your wounds, crashes into Jolie’s Venus, so expect love to come with pain.